knowit/conference-commander/README.md

 ## Database initialization

-Create database and seed some data:
+Create database, run migrations and seed some data:

-    $ export MY_USER=postgres
-    $ rails db:create
+    $ rails db:reset

+## Running app in development

+There are two servers that needs to be running.

+**Option 1:** Install and run [Hivemind](https://github.com/DarthSim/hivemind) (based on [foreman](https://github.com/ddollar/foreman) but without some of its caveats).

+    $ brew install hivemind
+    # Run processes defined in `Procfile`
+    $ hivemind

+**Option 2:** Run the two servers in separate terminal windows:

-    $ rails db:migrate
+    $ bin/webpack-dev-server
-    $ rails db:seed
+    $ rails s

+Open the app running on [http://localhost:5100]

 ## How to run the test suite

+...

 ## Services (job queues, cache servers, search engines, etc.)

+...

 ## Deployment instructions

+...

 ## Crowd integration

-## Running development

-    $ bin/webpack-dev-server
-    $ rails s

-The Crowd integration expects the following environment variables to be set:

-    CROWD_APP_NAME
-    CROWD_APP_PASSWORD
-    CROWD_ENDPOINT_URL

-Define these in your `.env` file and they are automatically loaded during startup (see examples in `example.env`).
+...